icopy-site/awesome/docs/awesome/awesome-vue.md

 - [Customizable Vue video chat app](https://github.com/daily-demos/vue-call-object) - A Vue video call demo app featuring local device controls and screen sharing.
 - [Vue3-Starter](https://github.com/cerino-ligutom/Vue3-Starter) A boilerplate with an opinion on how to structure your files/folders with a few examples such as **Vue Router** navigation guards, theming with **TailwindCSS**, form validation w/ **Vuelidate**, localization with **Fluent**, etc.
 - [Text Editor](https://github.com/devisasari/text-editor-vue-3) Text Editor made with Vue 3 Composition API, Bootstrap and Firebase by [İsa Sarı](https://github.com/devisasari)
+- [Vue 3 + Laravel v9 - Boilerplate / Starter kit](https://github.com/fsgreco/vue3-laravel-api) An implementation of the **Laravel Breeze** application / authentication starter kit frontend in Vue.js v3.
+How a library can become a framework with the help of **pinia** and **vue-router**.

 ### Books